 Faith Church Reforestation Project

 We are building an urban forest!
-With support from Blue Water Baltimore and Interfaith Partners for the Chesapeake, we plan to remove the northernmost section of our parking lot (26 spaces) in order to plant 60-70 native trees and flowering groundcover.
+With support from Blue Water Baltimore and Interfaith Partners for the Chesapeake, we removed the northernmost section of our parking lot (26 spaces) in order to plant 60-70 native trees and flowering groundcover.

 Why would we do such a thing?